qd-qd/sdk-tutorials/onboarding/chapter-3/3-section-3.md

 <ExpansionPanel title="Introduction to Ethereum">

 Ethereum was derived from a forking of Bitcoin.
-It is a distributed computing platform and operating system with smart contract features, and emerged because a range of proposals to change Bitcoin were refused by the Bitcoin community.
+It is a distributed computing platform and operating system with smart contract features and emerged because a range of proposals to change Bitcoin was refused by the Bitcoin community.

 The most important difference compared to Bitcoin is the implementation of distributed code execution through the **Ethereum Virtual Machine (EVM)**.
 Through this, the Ethereum network enables the deployment of **smart contracts** as part of the data of a transaction.
 The implementation of such a state machine using blockchain was revolutionary in itself.

 In practice, a smart contract in the EVM is an autonomous agent with an internal account.
 In Ethereum, smart contracts are stored on every single node.
 They are secure in the same sense that all information stored on the blockchain is secure, although because every node calculates all smart contracts this can lead to performance issues regarding the blockchain's speed.

 As discussed in [Chapter 1](ADD LINK HERE), Ethereum has a much faster block time than Bitcoin, which means at any given time a portion of the miners will be working on already solved/old blocks.
 Ethereum addresses this concern by including valid blocks that are not ultimately on the canonical chain as **uncles** to increase the total difficulty of the chain, capturing the "work" that would otherwise be wasted.

 The EVM is considered "Turing complete", meaning it is effectively a computer capable of running any program.
 However, Turing-completeness is open to the "halting problem", which is when a program enters a loop and the computer becomes unable to proceed with other activities.
 This is particularly difficult to solve in distributed, hierarchy-free computing.

-Ethereum's solution was to introduce **gas**, a kind of fuel-currency which is charged as a fee for performing computational steps.
+Ethereum's solution was to introduce **gas**, a kind of fuel currency that is charged as a fee for performing computational steps.
 Every block has a maximum gas limit, which sets the number of computational steps that can be executed – just like a combustion engine, if the gas runs out then the program stops.
 By attaching financial costs to every step in a program and limiting the funds available, transactions that enter a loop will run out of gas, freeing the system from the halting problem.

 As promising as this sounds, the technology is not without limitations.
 Chief among these limitations is capacity, not only in terms of transactions per second but also in terms of the complexity of transactions that can be handled by the network.
 Ethereum's virtual machine paradigm places limits on transaction complexity to ensure that a single contract or a single transaction does not overload the shared, distributed computer.
 This constraint is inherent to the design choice of using a virtual machine model.